Brow71189/experimental/nionswift_plugin/nion_experimental_4dtools/README.md

 ---------------------------
 ### Summary
 This plug-in can be used to process datasets that include dark images either at the beginning or the end.
 It creates two data items: The first is a 2D image of where every pixel corresponds to the integrated intensity of one frame of the dataset.
 It is useful to identify the region that is suitable for dark subtraction.
 The region can be selected by a rectangle region that is displayed in the aforementioned 2D image.
 The second data item created by the plug-in contains the result data.
-By default the data will be binned in y-direction, so the result will be 3D but this can be changend in the Inspector panel.
+By default the data will be binned in y-direction, so the result will be 3D but this can be changend in the Computation panel.
 There is also the option to only work with only a sub-area of the frames of the input data.
 This can be changed by moving/resizing the "Crop" region displayed in the input data item.

 ### Detailed Description